F3real/F3real.github.io/content/blockchain_ctf2.md

                 +------------+
 ```

-We can write contract that will have fallback function which calls `withdraw()`.
-This will create loop, allowing us to withdraw all eth before `withdrewThisYear` gets set.
+We can write a contract that will have a fallback function which calls `withdraw()`.
+This will create a loop, allowing us to withdraw all eth before `withdrewThisYear` gets set.
-We just need to pass enough gas in first call we make to start the loop.
+We just need to pass enough gas in the first call we make to start the loop.
 For example in my transaction:
 ```text
 Gas Limit: 300000
 Gas Used By Transaction: 195406 (65.14%)